 When missing some natural teeth, there are a few dental treatments to choose from which will replace them.
 Both dental implants and dentures are popular choices.
 They make for great replacements for missing teeth, allowing you to eat and speak as normal whilst helping you to re-gain the confidence you once had in your smile.
 Portobello Dental have provided this handy comparison guide, to make it easier for you to decide which option may suit you best.
-Of course, it is always a good idea to speak with your dentist to determine what they recommend too.
+Make sure you talk to an experienced dentist, such as a Harley Street dentist, to ensure that Dental implants are right for you.

 What is the difference between dental implant and dentures?